graphql-rust/juniper/docs/book/content/types/unions.md

     }
 }

-// Custom resolver function doesn't have to be a method.
+// External resolver function doesn't have to be a method of a type.
 // It's only a matter of the function signature to match the requirements. fn get_droid<'db>(ch: &DynCharacter<'_>, ctx: &'db Database) -> Option<&'db Droid> {
     ctx.droids.get(ch.id())